 This quartet is a marvellous piece of sustained, busy, abstract beauty.
 I think I shall leave it at that.

-Most of Toch’s string quartets have been released but I fear some have been deleted.
-This disc, titled Ernst Toch: String Quartets 6 & 12, performed by the Verdi Quartet, with a striking red cover, is still available on Amazon US and UK.
+Most of Toch’s string quartets have been released as a series, but I fear some have been deleted.
+This disc, titled Ernst Toch: String Quartets 6 & 12, on the CPO label, performed by the Verdi Quartet, with a striking red cover, is still available on Amazon US and UK, albeit as New and Used.

 Listenability: A wonderful CD, showing two sides of the composer.